anandjoshi91/anandjoshi91.github.io/_posts/2017/2017-10-11-The-Mountain-and-the-river.md

 > living happily forever..
 > the mountain and river

-"Aren't you two sleeping now ??" - yelled the "river" from another room !
+"Aren't you two sleeping now ??" - yelled the `lake` from another room !